mafike/house-price-predictor/README.md

 # 🏠 House Price Predictor – An MLOps Learning Project

-Welcome to the **House Price Predictor** project!
-This is a real-world, end-to-end MLOps use case designed to help you master the art of building and operationalizing machine learning pipelines.
+Welcome to the **House Price Predictor** project.
+An end-to-end, real-world MLOps learning use case.
+The goal is to practice building and operationalizing a complete ML pipeline from raw data to deployable models.

-You'll start from raw data and move through data preprocessing, feature engineering, experimentation, model tracking with MLflow, and optionally using Jupyter for exploration – all while applying industry-grade tooling.
+You’ll move through data preprocessing, feature engineering, experimentation, and model tracking with MLflow, with the option to explore interactively in Jupyter all using industry-standard tooling and workflows.

-> 🚀 **Want to master MLOps from scratch?**
-Check out the [MLOps Bootcamp at School of DevOps](https://schoolofdevops.com) to level up your skills.

 ---